targetteal/o2-pt/rule-book.md

 ## Care Mode

-The goal of this mode is to care for the tribal space, and nurture the quality of relationships between _Circle_ members.
+The goal of this mode is to care for the tribal space, and nurture the quality of relationships between _Circle Members_.
 The format is open for the Facilitator to decide how to use.

-This space should not be used to make changes to the structure of the _Circle_ or ask projects and actions from other _Circle_ members.
+This space should not be used to make changes to the structure of the _Circle_ or ask projects and actions from other _Circle Members_.

 # Core Roles